flyteorg/flyte/rsts/deployment/sandbox.rst

 many features are intentionally removed from this environment to ensure that the startup times and runtime footprints are low.

 *******************************************
-Flyte Sandbox as a single Docker container
+Flyte Sandbox as a Single Docker Container
 *******************************************

 :std:ref:`flytectl_sandbox` starts a local sandbox environment for Flyte.
 This is mini-replica of an entire Flyte deployment, without the scalability and with minimal extensions.
 The idea for this environment originated from the desire of the core team to make it extremely simple for users of Flyte to try out the platform and get a feel for the user experience, without having to understand Kubernetes or dabble with configuration etc. The Flyte single container sandbox is also used by the team to run continuous integration tests and used by the `flytesnacks - UserGuide playground environment`.
 The sandbox can be run in most any environment that supports Docker containers and an Ubuntu docker base image.

-Architecture and reasons why we built it
+Architecture and Reasons Why We Built It
 ========================================
 Within the single container environment, a mini Kubernetes cluster is installed using the excellent `k3s <https://k3s.io/>`__ platform.
 K3s uses an in-container Docker daemon (run using `docker-in-docker configuration <https://www.docker.com/blog/docker-can-now-run-within-docker/>`__) to orchestrate user containers.